open-telemetry/semantic-conventions/docs/system/hardware-metrics.md

 metrics in OpenTelemetry.
 Consider the [general metric semantic conventions](/docs/general/metrics.md#general-metric-semantic-conventions) when creating instruments not explicitly defined in the specification.

+This document is being converted to specific hardware metrics, parts of this document that have already been converted are now located in the [Hardware] (/docs/hardware/README.md) folder and are no longer present in this file.

+Please note that this is an ongoing process and may take some time to complete.

 <!-- toc -->

 - [Metric Instruments](#metric-instruments)